IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.71.7.2 Client Credential grant type

 The Authorization Server SHALL authenticate the Authorization Client using it's client credential and respond with the access token as defined in Section 3.71.4 and 3.71.6 above.
+The Authorization Server SHALL verify the request.
+If the request is valid, the Authorization Server SHALL respond with the access token response conveying the access token in JWT or SAML 2.0 format as specified in Section 3.71.4 and 3.71.6 above.

 ### 3.71.7.2 Authorization Code grant type